Before taking a look at the features of a perfect invoice management system, let’s go through some basics at first.

-Most of the scenarios discussed here are assumed to be involving credit invoices.
+Note: Most of the scenarios discussed here are assumed to be involving the credit invoice method

 Onboarding sometimes called vendor onboarding or profiling involves creating the profile and accounts of the business vendors and customers.
 It includes the necessary business information of the other parties.
 It usually includes business contact, account details, and other profiling information required for future reference.
 This information is very important for contact, correspondence, and payment processing.